There are many trails on Mount Carmel, and Finger Cave is a lovely loop and short trail that leads you to a stunning

 The cave is quite big and wide.
 You can walk in it standing upright.

-Overall, this is a nice and rather short hike.
-But, if you are out of shape, some of the climbs can be a little hard.
+Overall, this is an excellent and relatively short hike.
+But, if you are out of shape, some climbs can be a little hard.
 The difficulty level of this route is defined as a medium.

-As for most trails in Israel, I would recommend hiking while it is not too hot (early mornings) and not after rains.
+As for most trails in Israel, I recommend hiking while it is not too hot (early mornings) and not after rain.